Resource Center

 • January 1, 2025: A prohibition takes effect on the sale of products with intentionally added PFAS in 11 defined categories.

-• January 1, 2026: PFAS reporting requirements begin.
+• July 1, 2026: PFAS reports are due.
 Companies must start disclosing the presence of intentionally added PFAS in their products.

 These deadlines emphasize the importance of early compliance planning for manufacturers, importers, and distributors.